 Each application for admission received by the School must include:

-All students from a Non English Speaking Background (NESB) seeking a place at Oakleigh Grammar must be tested by Australian Education Assessment Services (AEAS).
+Students from a Non English Speaking Background (NESB) seeking a place at Oakleigh Grammar may be required to be sit an Australian Education Assessment Services (AEAS) Test.
 The AEAS Assessment has been specifically developed for international Primary and Secondary school students wishing to study in Australia.

 The AEAS Assessment includes: